tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 >
 > dedicated + open minded

 The dyanmic and probabilistic nature of fishing process means you need prepare yourself up with a good mindset.
-Sometimes you did your homework hardly but no luck turning out to be fruitless, a blank.
-At some other times, you not doing your homework but still great luck, turning out to be a good catch.The outcome is sth you can't control, but the process is sth you can contrl  kinda of and be enjoyed.
+Sometimes, you not doing your homework but still great luck, turning out to be a good catch.
+At some other times, you did your homework hardly but no luck turning out to be fruitless, a blank.
+That blank is very common for fising big size fish in nature wild water, like [gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution) for studying human behavior in sociology, just think about how many extremely tall guys you have met.
+To illustrate that, I put a  [Galton Board]() to get an idea of the normal distribution emerge from a random drop of ball-bearings.

+[图片Galton Board】
+ps: next time, when you buy lottery and hope to win, ask yourself this: Am I gonna get struck by lightning right now?

+Big size fishes are more spooky and pretty smart in nature water.
+Just like anglers need put in work and wait for all planets to align to get a bite, those fishes also need have all the X factors aligned perfectly to growing to that size.

+The unpredictability is sth you can't control, but the process is sth you can contrl  kinda of and be enjoyed.
 Angling always has offered something to learn about, through it , you learn not just that - fishing outside -  but also yourself, and build up some awareness of your person identiy (self) and appreicate and reconnect with the beauty and serenity of the nature.
 To me, I personally like fishing in nature water, and that is really relaxing.

-In the following sections, I will break down on my personal fishing scenario and analyze what kinda strategy would fit.

-## Fishing background
+## Fishing Scenario

 some requirements and conditions of this fishing case:

 * reservoir : low stocked big nature water - wild water
-* target: 1.5KG - 15KG
+* target: big size fish with 1.5KG - 15KG
 * time:  1-2 days consecutive
 * unmanned/unattended:  automatical
 * baiting/feeding strategy: pre-baiting/feeding once and no halfway baiting/feeding